 The apartment is in a historical building, Castel Terracena, the former Norman residential Palace of Salerno, dating to the end of the 11th century.
 It was erected by Robert the Guiscard, Norman adventurer who conquered Southern Italy, after having defeated the last Longobard prince of Salerno.
 Castel Terracena is the original name of the building, of which two towers are still discernible among the later structures added on to its original planning.
 The two towers are linked by the balcony of apartment, where three original mullioned window of the late 11th century are still to be admired.
 One if these was discovered in January 1999 thanks to the present owner's passion for Archaeology, as she was born in the vicinity of the Greek temples of Paestum and is fascinated by the Medieval past of Salerno.

 The apartment is petite, but perfect for two/three people: it was completely renovated a few years ago, and furnished with the exquisite taste by the present owner.
 In every room there are pieces in terracotta from Vietri sul Mare, a coastal village near Salerno, famous for its production of ceramics with naive patterns inspired by the Mediterranean landscape.
-The tiles in the kitchen were specially designed by the Landry brothers, earthenware artists of Raito, Vietri above.
+The tiles in the kitchen were specially designed by the Liguori brothers, earthenware artists of Raito (Vietri).

-There is a small entrance, a living room with a large and comfortable sofa-bed for two and a beautiful wardrobe (used as cupboard) of the late 18th century, a kitchen with an antique round table, a bathroom with shower and a small bedroom with a French bed.
+There is a small entrance, a living room with a sofa-bed for two and a beautiful wardrobe (used as cupboard) of the late 18th century, a kitchen with an antique round table, a bathroom with shower and a small bedroom with a French bed (1,30 mt wide).
 The apartment is about 50 m. square.

 There is no wi-fi in the apartment, byt you can easily buy a usb device in TIM/VODAFONE/etc. shops that helps you connecting from home, or better visit the many bars that offer free wi-fi in the surroundings.